 Does everybody with hyperparathyroidism get osteoporosis?
 YES, some faster than others.
 Some people will have osteoporosis when they are 25 years old if they have a parathyroid tumor.
 Heck, where do you think all the extra calcium in the blood and urine comes from?
 It's coming from your bones!

 GET THE CALCIUM-PRO APP FOR SMART PHONES AND TABLETS.
-The experts at the Norman Parathyroid Center developed an app that will tell you what your risk of heart disease, high blood pressure, kidney stones and even your increased risk for several cancers based upon your calcium, vitamin D, and parathyroid hormone levels.
+The experts at the Norman Parathyroid Center developed an app that will diagnose your hyperparathyroidism, tell you what tests you need and which ones to avoid, and tell you what your risk of heart disease, high blood pressure, kidney stones and even your increased risk for several cancers based upon your calcium, vitamin D, and parathyroid hormone levels.
 Get this award winning app.
-It is amazing!
+It is smarter than your doctor.

 DEPRESSION IN PATIENTS WITH HYPERPARATHYROIDISM.
 Another frequent symptom of parathyroid disease is depression.
 Just under 48% of our last 18,000 patients were either diagnosed with "depression" or were put on an anti-depressant within the previous 2 years.
 The vast majority of patients have some depression symptoms such as lack of energy, sadness, inability to sleep well, anxiety, nervousness, irritability, (etc) that their doctor felt was consistent with the diagnosis of "depression" so they were put on an anti-depressant medication (examples: Effexor, Zoloft, Paxil, Prozac, Lexapro, Wellbutrin, Celexa, etc).
 Thus, because hyperparathyroidism is a rare problem, most doctors are not aware that depression, tiredness, lack of energy, etc are some of the most common symptoms of this disease--so they treat the symptoms instead of treating the disease!
-Sadly, your doctor can miss the proper diagnosis of hyperparathyroidism because they don't see this disease very often.
-Your typical doctor sees patients with depression all the time, but they see someone with parathyroid disease about as often as the Red Sox win the World Series!
+Sadly, your doctor can miss the proper diagnosis of hyperparathyroidism because they don't see this disease very often (or they don't recognize it when they see it!).
+Read our blog, you will see common stories of the symptoms of hyperparathyroidism.

 IMPORTANT, almost all parathyroid patients that have been given the diagnosis of depression and have been put on one of these drugs can be taken off of the antidepressant medication after the operation.
 You should wait about 2 months after the operation for your hormones and calcium levels to stabilize, and then work with your doctor to see if you can be weaned from the drugs.
 Almost all can.
 But, don't do it on your own, do this with your doctor's help.